Phil Neal is the most decorated player in Liverpool history.

 Not many opposition wingers got the better of Liverpool’s No.2, while at the opposite end of the pitch he made an equally vital contribution to the club’s ongoing success.

-He was a prolific marksman by full-back standards, with his tally of 60 goals bettered only by Chris Lawler.
-Admittedly, most of these came from 12 yards, including a spot kick to seal the Reds' first European Cup against Borussia Moenchengladbach.
+He was a prolific marksman by full-back standards, with a tally of 59 goals; most of these came from 12 yards, including a spot-kick to seal the Reds’ first European Cup against Borussia Monchengladbach.

 Neal’s loyalty and commitment was deservedly recognised in the summer of 1984 when he was selected to succeed Graeme Souness as captain.

-Unfortunately, his one and only season in the role was to end in the tragedy with the events of Heysel.
-A change in management during the close-season that followed brought an end to his short-lived tenure as skipper.
+Unfortunately, his one and only season in the role was to end in tragedy with the events of Heysel.
+A change in management during the close season that followed brought an end to his short-lived tenure as skipper.

-With the emergence of Steve Nicol, Neal finally severed his Kop ties in December 1985 to take up a player-manager role at Bolton.
+With the emergence of Steve Nicol, Neal finally severed his Kop ties in December 1985 to take up a player-manager role at Bolton Wanderers.

 He left Anfield with a haul of medals which included four European Cups, eight league titles, four League Cups and a UEFA Cup.

-This, as well as his sheer consistency, means no-one can begrudge Phil Neal his legendary status at Anfield.
+This, as well as his sheer consistency, means Neal holds legendary status at Anfield.